 When McGraw performed the song at the awards show, one hundred relatives of soldiers joined him onstage, under a banner that read “Families of Fallen Heroes”.
 Audience members and families on stage gave him a standing ovation.

-Then, radio stations began playing it on air from the telecast.
+Then, radio stations began playing it on air during the telecast.
 And, it debuted at #35 on the Billboard Hot Country Songs charts from the unsolicited airplay.
 McGraw later released a remixed version of the live recording for radio broadcast as a single.
 (A live recording studio version was never cut.)
 In November 2007, If You’re Reading This reached a peak of #3 on the Billboard country charts, becoming McGraw’s 42nd Top Ten country hit overall.
 The song also peaked at #41 on the Billboard Hot 100.

 Today’s music has too few songs that really touch our hearts and make us think about who we are and the times we live in.
 I just wanted to share this one with you.
 I hope you enjoy it.